nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 ####    14. Business Crime Insurance and Equipment Breakdown Insurance
 Although you have the option of getting business crime insurance or equipment breakdown insurance by themselves, you can also choose to use them as add-ons to supplement an existing policy you own.

 The goal is to get maximum coverage and protection at a minimal cost to your company.

 In life it is impossible to completely avoid risk.

-Thankfully insurance policies, like the ones listed here, are available to help you further reduce your risk for common situations you may encounter depending on your business model and location.
+Thankfully insurance policies, like those listed, are available to help you further reduce your risk for common situations you may encounter depending on your business model and location.

 ##  11 Facts About the Business Insurance Industry in the United States